Magnon hydrodynamics in an atomically-thin ferromagnet: Results

-In this case, the magnon gas forms a low-energy collective sound mode whose broadening due to finite lifetime spans frequencies down to those of the $1/T_{2}$ measurements (Fig.~\ref{fig3}C).
-The sound mode has a linear dispersion set by the speed of sound $v_s$ and decay rate set by the magnon viscosity $\mu$.
-The spectral weight in the $1/T_{2}$ measurement has two opposing contributions as temperature increases from 5$\,$K to 10$\,$K. On the one hand, the magnon density increases with temperature (Fig.~\ref{fig3}D) thereby increasing the overall strength of magnetic fluctuations.
-On the other hand, $v_s$ and the sound lifetime both increase with increasing temperature, both of which contribute to the decreasing noise at low frequencies.
-In particular, in the high magnon density regime we operate in, with $T \gg \Delta$, we find that the sound velocity is set by the pseudogap $\Delta$: $v_s^2 \approx (\Delta /m) \log|(\Delta/T)|$ (supplement XIII.B).
-For the magnon viscosity $\mu$, we get $\mu \propto q_{\rm th} n l_{\rm mfp} \sim 1/T$, where $n \sim T$ and $q_{\rm th} \sim T^{1/2}$ (see also supplement XIV.A).
+In the hydrodynamic regime, the longitudinal spin fluctuations form a low-energy collective sound mode whose broadening due to finite lifetime spans frequencies down to those of the $1/T_{2}$ measurements (Fig.~\ref{fig3}C).
+In particular, the sound mode has a linear dispersion set by the speed of sound $v_s$ and decay rate set by the magnon viscosity $\mu$.
+In this regime, the low-frequency susceptibility probed by the noise measurement is determined by the transport coefficients of the sound mode: $(TT_{2})^{-1} \propto \mu/{(m^{2}v_{s}^{4})}$, and the effective mass of the magnons, $m$.
+The exchange-collision induced magnon viscosity $\mu \propto q_{\rm th} n l_{\rm mfp} \sim 1/T$, where $n \sim T$, $q_{\rm th} \sim T^{1/2}$, and $l_{\rm mfp} \sim T^{-5/2}$ (see SI XIV.A).
+The temperature-dependent viscosity can therefore be captured by $\mu_k/T$ with $\mu_{k}$ a constant.
+For the speed of sound, in the high magnon density regime we operate in with $T \gg \Delta$, we find that the temperature-dependent sound velocity is set by the magnon pseudogap $\Delta$: $v_s^2 \approx v^{2}_{0} |\log(\Delta/T)|$ (see SI XIII.B), with $v_{0}$ a constant.
+Taking into account these effects, the resulting response function scales with temperature as:

-Taking into account these two competing effects, we find a quantitative relationship between the $1/T_{2}$ noise and the properties of the sound mode ($1/(TT_{2}) \propto \mu/v_{s}^{4}$); more precisely,

-Here $C$ is a constant (see supplement VI.D).
-The exchange-driven magnon viscosity is expected to scale as $1/T$ (Fig.~\ref{fig3}D), producing a $1/T_2$ signal that decreases with increasing $T$ and providing an interpretation to the experiment.
-Note that if the dominant magnon interactions were contact rather than exchange mediated, $\mu \sim T$, and the opposite trend would result (supplement XIV.A).
-Based on our model, the increase in applied field from 4 mT to 135 mT enhances $\Delta$ by roughly a factor of two, and thus the noise given by Eq.~\eqref{eq:viscosity_fit} is expected to decrease also by about a factor of two.